BonsaiAI/energyplus-sample/README.md

 If you haven't already created a BRAIN on beta.bons.ai, create one now via the Bonsai CLI with `bonsai create <your_brain>`.

 ### 3.2 Load Inkling
-Load the energyplus.ink Inkling file into your brain with `bonsai load`.
+Load the energyplus.ink Inkling file into your brain with `bonsai push`.

 ### 3.3 Enable Training Mode
 Enable training mode for your brain with `bonsai train start`.